clerancebae/clerancebae/README.md

 # Hi 👋, I'm Clerance

-Hi, my name is Berke and I'm 19.
-I interested in software 3 years currently im studying at Kocaeli University computer programming associate degree.
+Hello, my name is Berke and I'm 20 years old.
+I have been interested in software for 3 years, and I am currently studying Software Engineering at Toros University.
+I graduated from Kocaeli University with an associate degree in computer programming.

 <div align="center">
 <img src="https://komarev.com/ghpvc/?username=clerancebae&color=blue" alt="clerancebae"/>